Top 10 Tracks To Celebrate The Spirit Of Raksha Bandhan

 Our siblings may be the people who annoy us the most, but they are also the people who are sometimes the biggest figures of influence in our lives, their role in our lives actively shapes us and without them, life may just become a bit too empty.

-To commemorate this joyous occasion, IANS has put together Top 10 Hindi songs celebrating the spirit of Raksha Bandhan.
+To commemorate this joyous occasion, we have put together Top 10 Hindi songs celebrating the spirit of Raksha Bandhan.

 1. ‘Phoolon ka taaron ka’: An icon of Indian cinema and music, this track from the 1971 film ‘Hare Ram, Hare Krishna’, is indeed a timeless Raksha Bandhan classic that has defined the Raksha Bandhan and touched the hearts of generations.
 The song is picturised on Dev Anand and Zeenat Aman.